mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

 Finally, let's glue everything together in a new suspending function running the two previous functions in two dedicated coroutines.
-To be sure seeing the effect of the cooperative scheduling, we limit the thread pool executing the coroutines to a single thread:
+To make sure we'll see the effect of the cooperative scheduling, we limit the thread pool executing the coroutines to a single thread:

 ```kotlin
 @OptIn(ExperimentalCoroutinesApi::class)